gabrieldansereau/betadiversity-hotspots/README.md

 ## Details on library scripts

-This code is built around the `SimpleSDMLayer` types, which are used to store the environmental variables, and also store the ouput of the prediction.
+This code is built around the package [SimpleSDMLayers.jl](https://github.com/EcoJulia/SimpleSDMLayers.jl) and its `SimpleSDMLayer` types, which are used to store the environmental variables and the species distributions.

 1. `analysis.jl` contains the functions to perform the main analyses.

-1. `betadiv.jl` contains functions to compute beta-diversity statitstics.
+1. `bart.R` contains utility functions for the BART analyses.

-1. `bioclim.jl` contains functions to perform the BIOCLIM SDM model.
+1. `betadiv.jl` contains functions to compute beta diversity statistics.

 1. `csvdata.jl` contains functions to prepare the data extracted from CSV files.

-1. `landcover.jl` contains functions to extract and prepare the landcover data.
+1. `landcover.jl` contains functions to extract and prepare the landcover data (similarly to the other data sources in `SimpleSDMLayers.jl`).

-1. `overloads.jl` contains some utility functions to extend those from `SimpleSDMLayers`, notably to manipulate and integrate `DataFrames`.

 1. `plotting.jl` contains a function to allow easier plotting of the `SimpleSDMLayer` type elements.

-7. `presence-absence.jl` contains the function to convert the raw data into a presence-absence layer.
+1. `presence-absence.jl` contains the function to convert the raw data into a presence-absence layer.

-8. `shapefiles.jl` contains a function to download the shapefiles for plotting, and a function to clip them so that they overlap with a `SimpleSDMLayer`.
+1. `shapefiles.jl` contains a function to download the background shapefiles for plotting, and a function to clip them so that they overlap with a `SimpleSDMLayer`.

+2. `version-control.jl` contains the list of important files which are too large to be version controlled and a set of custom functions to track their changes.
+See additional notes for details.

 ## Additional notes

-- Further updates will make all data accessible and everything reproducible once a proper storage solution is found.
-- The initial project used to download data through the `GBIF` package.
-Although some functions still support the `GBIFRecords` type, it has been abandoned in the analyses.
-Compatibility with later functions is not guaranteed.
+- For each important file that is too large to be version controlled, a version-controlled placeholder file was created (for example `data/proc/ebd_warblers_prep_placeholder.csv`) to record the time where the large file was last updated on purpose.
+The placeholder is updated when the files are changed and the functions will trigger a warning prompting to make sure the change was made on purpose.
+If it was, the placeholder should be re-committed with the new modification time.
+If the file was overwritten without a change (and the user is sure of it), the placeholder change can be discarded.
 - This project is based on previous proof of concept by @tpoisot, my advisor, at <https://gitlab.com/tpoisot/BioClim>.